backdrop-contrib/sharethis/README.md

 This module provides integration with the ShareThis social bookmarking utility.
 It places social media icons or count bubbles on specified pages of your site.

-The code for this project was based on the original share project for Drupal 5.
-It has been trimmed down to only work with only the ShareThis system.

 Installation
 ------------

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+- Visit https://www.sharethis.com to select your services, buttons, and set any other preferences.
+Note the Script tag generated.

 - Visit the configuration page under Administration > Configuration > Web services > ShareThis (admin/config/services/sharethis).
-Customize the display of your ShareThis widget, and select the content types you wish to display ShareThis.
+Copy specific perameters from the script tag, and enter those values into the form.

-- For the content types you selected, Visit the "Manage displays" interface and adjust where you would like to see the ShareThis widget on the page.
+- For any content types you chose to display ShareThis on, Visit the "Manage displays" interface and adjust where you would like to see the ShareThis widget on the page.

 - Alternatively, you can place the a ShareThis block anywhere on your site.